-On April 15, 1879, Lucy married Samuel Clark (1859-1930).
+On April 15, 1879, at the age of 17, Lucy 20-year-old married Samuel Clark (1859-1930).
 The ceremony was performed by Fleming James, pastor of the Church of the Holy Spirit.
 On the application for the marriage license, her name was spelled "Lou Minor."

 The Clarks had five children: Alberta Catherine Atherton, twins Clarence Ray Clark and Herbert A. Clark, Amos Bartholomew "A.B."
 Clark and Martha Clark.
 Sadly, daughter Martha apparently died young.

 The Clarks resided for a time at Levering, OH, where at least one of their children were born.
 They later moved to Mt.
 Vernon.

 Samuel was a prominent general contractor in Mt.
 Vernon for many years.
 As a young man, he learned the trades of carpentry and stone masonry with his step-father.
 Early in his career, he worked for the C.A. & C. Railroad, and later moved to Waterford, OH where he engaged in the contracting business.
 He moved again, to Mt.
 Vernon, in about 1892, with his office located at 907 West Gambier Street.
 He specialized in house moving, well drilling, machinery movement and erection, and "all kinds" of cement work.

 He was profiled in volume II of the 1912 book Past and Present of Knox County, Ohio, edited by Albert B. Williams and published by B.F.
 Bowen & Company of Indianapolis.
 The biography reported that: